harryjstroud/TMCS-2019/hackathon/imd-vr/becca.md

 ## Instructions

-1. First, choose a protein-ligand system from the [PDB database](https://www.rcsb.org/) and then download the pdb
+1. First, go onto the PDB database and download the pdb for abietadiene synthase [PDB database](https://www.rcsb.org/structure/3s9v)

 2. Now that we have chosen our system, we have to clean it up and make sure it is parameterised correctly!
 To do this, we will use AmberTools 19.
 Make sure you have installed AmberTools19, which can be done through [cuda](http://ambermd.org/GetAmber.php)